 Here is the description we put together for selecting the topics and giving guidance to contributors, “an anthology of essays by specialist scholars, on topics distinctive to Latter-day Saint religion, about which there have been more than one school of thought, with a significant history of discussion, that have not been authoritatively resolved.”

-What was the catalyst for this special BYU Studies issue on open questions?
+What was the catalyst for the BYU Studies “Yet to be Revealed” issue on open questions?

 Back in the early 1990s, I read in The Encyclopedia of Mormonism (which passed through rigorous scrutiny from Church headquarters) that the Restoration tradition had two main schools of thought on the nature of God’s progress.